 If it is a double acting cylinder, not only has the new air got to travel from the valve to the cylinder, but the air presently in the air cylinder has to travel back down the exhaust air line to atmosphere.

-Since the cylinder exhaust air is being driven from the double acting air cylinder by the inrushing air pushing the cylinder piston to the opposite end, the out flowing air may not move as quickly as the incoming air, and this retards or slows the piston movement a bit, and reduces the cylinder cycle speed.
+Since the cylinder exhaust air is being driven out by the inrushing air pushing the cylinder piston to the opposite end, the out flowing air may not move as quickly as the incoming air.
+This slows the piston movement a bit, more than a bit if the valve is far away, and this reduces the cylinder cycle speed.

 In a single acting cylinder, it is the internal spring that is pushing the piston back to home position when the valve shifts, and air starts to bleed from the cylinder.
-It can benefit from a quick exhaust, as does the D.A cylinder.
+It can benefit from a quick exhaust installation too.
 The moving piston has to force the compressed air out of the cylinder and back down the air line to the exhaust on the valve.
 With a quick exhaust installed in the single cylinder port, when it is time to exhaust the air from the cylinder, the air exits right there.
-The compressed air does not have to travel back to the valve.
+The faster evacuating air doesn't slow the piston being moved by the spring.

 When air is flowing into the air cylinder through the quick exhaust, the ball or flap inside the q.e. valve seats on the exhaust port preventing air escaping from there, and the compressed air has full flow access to the cylinder port to begin moving the air cylinder piston.